NidusPrime123/PokemonPartyBuilder/README.md

 <b>You can create your own database via XAMPP for this app by executing or importing the SQL file in the repo with MariaDB</b>

+<h1>How to contribute?</h1>
+You can contribute by working on the issues in the Issue tab of this repository.

 Your contribution is much appreciated however small.
 Just follow the steps below and you'll be fine.
   1. Fork this repository
   2. Clone your fork to your local computer